-Due to continuing depressed oil prices and lack of prospects for recovery in the near term, an impairment of HK\$395.7 million (2014: Nil) was provided in respect of certain oil and gas properties of CITIC Seram and charged to "Provision for impairment of items of property, plant and equipment" in the consolidated income statement.
+Also in 2015, due to continuing depressed oil prices and lack of prospects for recovery in the near term, an impairment of HK\$395.7 million (before tax credit) was provided in respect of certain oil and gas properties of CITIC Seram and charged to "Provision for impairment of items of property, plant and equipment" in the consolidated income statement.

-Amid continuing depressed oil prices, it is also uncertain whether the Seram Block will generate enough taxable profit by the expiry of the PSC so that the deferred tax asset arising from the unrecovered cost pool from time to time can be fully utilised.
-As such, an impairment of HK\$94.1 million (2014: HK\$50.9 million) was provided in respect of the deferred tax asset and charged to "Income tax expense" in the consolidated income statement.
+Also in 2015, as it was uncertain whether the Seram Block would generate enough taxable profit by the expiry of the PSC to fully utilise the deferred tax asset arising from the unrecovered cost pool, an impairment of HK\$94.1 million was provided in respect of the deferred tax asset and charged to "Income tax expense" in the consolidated income statement.